renatocosta55sp/device_management/README.md

 ## Let's Run the Application

-Rename .env.example to .env and then fill it out with the real values.
+Rename the .env.example file to .env and then populate it with the real values shared via email.

 ```
 docker-compose up